Horsebus: Etymology

 Though it is undisputed that the term arose with Stanislas Baudry's company, there is no record of any Omnès hatter living in that street.
 In 1892, the son of Baudry's bookkeeper wrote in the Bulletin de la Société archéologique de Nantes that omnibus had a simpler origin.
 Baudry used to call his horsecars Dames blanches (White ladies), a name which, critics told him, made no sense.
 He then replied, with the Latin word: "Then, these are omnibus cars!" (cars for all).
 The name caught on immediately.
 Other stories about the name origin quickly spread out.

 The term 'omnibus' carried over to motor vehicles.
-The 1914 book Motor Body-building in all its Branches, by Christopher William Terry, described an omnibus as having longitudinal seats in rows with either a rear door or side doors.
+The 1914 book Motor Body-building in all its Branches, by Christopher William Terry, described an omnibus as having longitudinal seats with either a rear door or side doors.

 History

-The first known public bus line (known as a "Carriage" at that time) were carrosses à cinq sols launched by Blaise Pascal in 1662 in Paris.
-It was quite popular until fares were increased and access to the service was restricted to high society members by regulation.
+The first known public transport service was the carrosses à cinq sols service launched by Blaise Pascal in 1662 in Paris.
+It was quite popular until fares were increased and access to the service for commoners was restricted.
 Services ceased after 15 years.

 In Britain, John Greenwood opened the first bus line in Britain in Manchester in 1824.
 His pioneering idea was to offer a service where, unlike with a stagecoach, no prior booking was necessary and the driver would pick up or set down passengers anywhere on request.
-The first omnibus was introduced in London in 1831.
-In 1833, legislation was passed to allow these long-bodied vehicles to ply the streets of the city, provided the drivers and conductors took out a license and wore a badge with a number on it.
+The first omnibus was introduced in London in 1831, and in 1838 legislation was passed to regulate them, requiring the drivers and conductors to obtain a license and wear a badge with the licence number on it.

-The Paris omnibus was started in 1828 by a businessman named Stanislas Baudry, who had begun the first French omnibus line in Nantes in 1826, using two spring-suspended carriages, each for 16 passengers.
+The Paris omnibus was started in 1828 by a businessman named Stanislas Baudry, who had begun the first French omnibus line in Nantes in 1825.
 Following success in Nantes, Baudry moved to Paris and founded the Enterprise des Omnibus on rue de Lancre, with workshops on the quai de Jemmapes.
-In 1827 he commissioned an English coach-maker, George Shillibeer, to design a vehicle that could be stable and carry a large number of passengers.
+In 1827 he commissioned an English coachbuilder, George Shillibeer, to design a vehicle that could be stable while carrying a large number of passengers.
 Shillibeer's design worked.
-On 28 April 1828, the first Paris omnibus began service, running every fifteen minutes between La Madeleine and la Bastille.
+On 28 April 1828, the first Paris omnibus began service, running every fifteen minutes between La Madeleine and the Bastille.
 Before long, there were one hundred omnibuses in service, with eighteen different itineraries.
 A journey cost twenty-five centimes.
 The omnibuses circulated between seven in the morning and seven in the evening; each omnibus could carry between twelve and eighteen passengers.
 The busiest line was that along the Grand Boulevards; it ran from eight in the morning until midnight.